Your Notifications

 How does my Doctor know the Stage of Kidney Disease?

 Your nephrologist will determine the stage of your chronic kidney disease with the help of tests like urine tests and eGFR tests.
-Glomerular filtration rate or GFR gives an estimate of how well the kidneys are functioning.
+Glomerular filtration rate, or GFR, gives an estimate of how well the kidneys are functioning.
 It considers the gender, age, and level of creatinine in the serum.
-Creatinine is a waste product that is eliminated by the kidney.
+Creatinine is a waste product that is eliminated by the kidneys.
 If the kidneys are not functioning well, then the levels of creatinine will increase in the blood.
 A GFR value of 100ml/min is considered to be normal.

 Stages of Kidney Disease